Warren G. Harding ~ November 2, 1865 - August 2, 1923

 The Harding gravesite in Marion was easy to spot.

-A couple of artifacts from a 2023 exhibit at the Gerald R. Ford Museum in Grand Rapids, Michigan.
+Here are a couple of artifacts from a 2023 exhibit at the Gerald R. Ford Museum in Grand Rapids, Michigan.

 Of the eight presidents who died in office, Harding takes his place with the four who died in office but were not assassinated.
 Although his presidency was brief, he was the first president to visit Alaska and Canada and the first to have his campaign covered by newsreel footage.
 Some of his other 'firsts' include being the first president born after the Civil War, the first to own and install a radio in the White House, and he was the first president to ride to and from his inauguration in a car.